Dakota

 Negative points: A strong record of voting against marijuana expansion

-Incumbent Legislators were scored on their votes for HB1257 in 2024.
+Incumbent/returning Legislators were scored on their votes relating to gambling expansion.

 Each year, SD Family Voice Action publishes a scorecard to highlight which legislators stood strong for family values, and which ones did not.
-The “cumulative score” used in the voter guide is the average score over all the years the legislator served (between 2015 and 2024).
+The “lifetime score” used in the voter guide is the average score over all the years the legislator served (between 2015 and 2026).

 New Candidate Scoring